"The Aesthetics of Decay: Creative Modes of Destruction"

 London Centre for Interdisciplinary Research

-Possible fields for discussions may include but are not restricted to:
+Topics may include, but are not limited to:

 Registration fee (online participation) – 90 GBP